Rickhardt/api-mes-info/README.md

 - productattrib (for MES only):
     - returns attributes assign to a product.
 These are irrespective of the batch or step and are the standard, out-of-the-box attributes assing by Engineering; for batch attributes the batchattrib method would be prefered.
 The informtation returned is current version, person who created or modified the current version, the name of the attribute and its magnitude.
 Multiples products can be sent to this method.

+### Equipment

+- eqpattrib (for MES only):
+    - returns attributes assign to equipments; also, who created or modified the current version of the equipment, the description, the current batch loaded into it, the current state (e.g. IDLE), current capacity, user that interacted with it and the step it is assign to.
+Multiple equipments can be query at the same time.